MaaxGr/ImmichTinder/README.md

 A tiny Nuxt 4 app that lets you swipe through random photos from your own Immich server — like Tinder, but for your photo library.
 It fetches random assets from Immich, displays the image with basic EXIF info (date and location when available), and supports like, superlike, and delete actions via server routes.

+> ⚠️ Security notice: This app has no built-in authentication.
+All server endpoints are unauthenticated.
+You must protect it with your own authentication layer (e.g., reverse proxy with Basic Auth or OAuth/OIDC, IP allow-listing, or a VPN).
+Do not expose it directly to the public internet.

 <p align="center">
   <img src="demo.png" alt="Demo" width="400" />
 </p>